Fasset: Using Blockchain To Promote Sustainable Investments

 Why did you opt to use blockchain for sustainable investment?

 Mohammad Raafi Hossain: Fasset’s whole proposition is to reinforce positive incentives to finance sustainable infrastructure.
 The parable between blockchain and sustainable infrastructure is one that is very symmetrical.
 If you were to think about any public transportation in any developed country, what is unique about it is that it can be accessed by the overwhelming majority of the population, irrespective of race, religion, creed.
 It is something that is very democratized and that is why we are very bullish as a society on investing in infrastructure to the likes of this, which have many positive externalities as well as investment opportunities.
+If you are looking for a good investment service, make sure to check out the reviews at Day Trade Review.
+It is better to understand a service before you sign up.

 When it comes to the blockchain it is similar in that it is very decentralized, so anyone, anywhere with very limited barriers if any can access both information and opportunities on the blockchain.
 So, we can see that on the pure ethos level there is a clear link between sustainability and blockchain and also a unique selling opportunity.